 This family favorite Crock Pot Spaghetti is a dream come true!
 Super yummy and easy to make ~the pasta cooks in the crockpot in the sauce!
 How’s that for convenience!

+We all know crockpot recipes are great.
 They’re easy to make, quick to assemble, don’t require turning on a hot oven, and—of course—cut way down on the dirty dishes.
-(And let me tell you, there is nothing better than having less dishes on a weekday night.)
+(And let me tell you, there is nothing better than having fewer dishes on a weekday night.)

 Seriously, just what I need on a busy weeknight!